Kansas vacation rental tax guide

 “Indirect” rentals of sleeping rooms to rural volunteer fire departments and federal government employees are also exempt from sales tax when the room rental is made in association with the performance of official duties, regardless of method of payment.

-After you’ve collected taxes from your guests, it’s time to file your tax returns with the Kansas Department of Revenue and local tax jurisdictions.
-In Kansas, you can file short-term rental tax returns online.
-In order to file, you will need to enter information on how much you charged for your rentals.
-You’ll also need to pay the tax amount due, usually via check or electronic transfer.
+After you’ve collected taxes from your guests, it’s time to file your tax returns with the Kansas Department of Revenue.
+In Kansas, you can file returns online.
+In order to file, you’ll need to enter information on how much you charged for your rentals.
+You’ll also need to pay the tax amount due.

 When do I need to file my returns?